Qazeer/InfoSec-Notes/Windows/Lateral_movements.md

 The `Start-Process` and `Start-Job` PowerShell cmdlets can be used to start a local process under the identify of another user.

+To run the specified process in an elevated security context through a interactive logon on a system with `User Account Control (UAC)` enabled, the `-Verb RunAs` parameter, for `Run as administrator`, can be specified.

 ```
 $secpasswd = ConvertTo-SecureString "<PASSWORD>" -AsPlainText -Force
 $creds = New-Object System.Management.Automation.PSCredential ("<DOMAIN>\<USERNAME>", $secpasswd)

 Start-Process <cmd.exe | powershell.exe | ...> -Credential $creds
+Start-Process <cmd.exe | powershell.exe | ...> -Credential $creds -Verb RunAs

 $ProcessJob = Start-Job -ScriptBlock { <POWERSHELL> } -Credential $creds
 Wait-Job $ProcessJob